Gilded Age

-Railroads were the major growth industry, with the factory system, mining, and finance increasing in importance.
-Immigration from Europe, and the Eastern United States, led to the rapid growth of the West, based on farming, ranching, and mining.
+Railroads were the major growth industry, with the factory system, oil, mining, and finance increasing in importance.
+Immigration from Europe and the Eastern United States led to the rapid growth of the West based on farming, ranching, and mining.
 Labor unions became increasingly important in the rapidly growing industrial cities.
 Two major nationwide depressions—the Panic of 1873 and the Panic of 1893—interrupted growth and caused social and political upheavals.

-The South remained economically devastated after the American Civil War; the region's economy became increasingly tied to commodities, cotton, and tobacco production, which suffered from low prices.
-With the end of the Reconstruction era in 1877, African American people in the South were stripped of political power and voting rights and were left economically disadvantaged.
+The South remained economically devastated after the American Civil War.
+The South's economy became increasingly tied to commodities like food and building materials, cotton for thread and fabrics, and tobacco production, all of which suffered from low prices.
+With the end of the Reconstruction era in 1877 and the rise of Jim Crow laws, African American people in the South were stripped of political power and voting rights, and were left severely economically disadvantaged.

-The political landscape was notable in that despite some corruption, election turnout was very high and national elections saw two evenly matched parties.
-The dominant issues were cultural (especially regarding prohibition, education, and ethnic or racial groups) and economic (tariffs and money supply).
-With the rapid growth of cities, political machines increasingly took control of urban politics.
+The political landscape was notable in that despite rampant corruption, election turnout was comparatively high among all classes (though the extent of the franchise was generally limited to men), and national elections featured two similarly sized parties.
+The dominant issues were cultural, especially regarding prohibition, education, and ethnic or racial groups, and economic (tariffs and money supply).
+Urban politics were tied to rapidly growing industrial cities, which increasingly fell under control of political machines.
 In business, powerful nationwide trusts formed in some industries.
-Unions crusaded for the eight-hour working day, and the abolition of child labor; middle class reformers demanded civil service reform, prohibition of liquor and beer, and women's suffrage.
+Unions crusaded for the eight-hour working day, and the abolition of child labor; middle-class reformers demanded civil service reform, prohibition of liquor and beer, and women's suffrage.

 Local governments across the North and West built public schools chiefly at the elementary level; public high schools started to emerge.
 The numerous religious denominations were growing in membership and wealth, with Catholicism becoming the largest.
 They all expanded their missionary activity to the world arena.
 Catholics, Lutherans, and Episcopalians set up religious schools, and the largest of those schools set up numerous colleges, hospitals, and charities.
 Many of the problems faced by society, especially the poor, gave rise to attempted reforms in the subsequent Progressive Era.

-The "Gilded Age" term came into use in the 1920s and 1930s and was derived from writer Mark Twain and Charles Dudley Warner's 1873 novel The Gilded Age: A Tale of Today, which satirized an era of serious social problems masked by a thin gold gilding.
-The early half of the Gilded Age roughly coincided with the mid-Victorian era in Britain and the Belle Époque in France.
-Its beginning, in the years after the American Civil War, overlaps the Reconstruction era (which ended in 1877).
-It was followed in the 1890s by the Progressive Era.